ld338/mcwiki/CONTRIBUTING.md

-# Contributing to the Wiki
+# Contributing to the MCWiki Project

+Hello,

 Thank you for considering contributing to our project!
 Please take a moment to review this document before proceeding.

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report any unacceptable behavior to [Contact Information].
+Please report any unacceptable behavior to me@ld338.de.

 ## Contributing